TotalTechGeek/nspdh/readme.md

 This effectively guarantees that the largest prime factor will be at a minimal distance from the modulus, "maximizing" the cyclic group's strength.

-The problem is that they were actually looking at the problem **backwards**.
-This was a really good idea when Diffie-Hellman moduli were 256 and 512 bits, when a slightly larger gap dramatically impacted the security.
-Safe primes are also much more dense in those ranges.
-But as we're finding that safe primes are quite sparse at larger sizes, it might be time to consider another approach.
+The problem is that the problem was being observed **backwards**.
+This decision was decent when Diffie-Hellman moduli were 256 and 384 bits, when a slightly larger gap could dramatically impact the security.
+However, safe primes are also far more dense in those ranges.
+Safe primes are quite sparse at larger sizes, so it might be time to consider another approach.

 The size of the largest factor of the modulus-1 is the lower bound of the cyclic group's security, since it will always be smaller than the modulus prime itself.
 The standard ideology currently uses a bit of a top-down approach, that generates a modulus with a minimal distance from the factor.

-It's backwards, and once you reverse your thinking, an alternative approach becomes obvious.
+This approach is backwards, and once you reverse your thinking, an alternative approach becomes obvious.

 ## Bottom-Up Discrete Log Parameter Generation.